-Each Year 2 - 6 class has a representative on the School Council (Reception and Year 1 classes are represented by the Year 5 and Year 6 school councillors).
+Each Year 2 - 6 class has a representative on the School Council (Reception and Year 1 classes are represented by the Year 6 school councillors).

 Thank you to all of our councillors for their hard work and commitment last year.
-New councillors have been elected, and Pippa has agreed to stay on as chair this year to help out new team.
+New councillors have been elected, and Herbie and Jessica have agreed to stay on as chair this year to help out the new team.

 The School Council meets each week to discuss ways in which to improve the school.
 Decisions are

 fed back in class and any issues that arise are discussed.